 StyleSheets can be added as a separate CSS file in your other project or inlining your resources.
 To compose your style there is a wide range of common selectors available with Xamarin.Forms 3.0.

 While it was possible before in Xamarin.Forms to support right-to-left, but it was not as easy as it should have been.
 From that point, we have created the necessary API to easily use and read the regional settings of the user, as well as it updates the layouts and controls to accompany those settings.
 It is very simple as doing the following in Xamarin for layout and controls:

 The new version of Xamarin.Forms come with updated and new previews for new platforms, which includes MacOS, Tizen, WPF, and GTK#.
 Each of these platforms is in the varying stage of maturity, so do look for the support on the Xamarin website.
 Moreover, by bringing Tizen into the mix you can extend your Forms application to millions of Samsung devices supporting Tizen.

 These are some of the highlights of what are the new features in Xamarin.Forms 3.0 for mobile app developers.
 However, it is safe to say that the framework is quickly evolving and becoming an ideal choice for mobile app development.
-Between the improvement in performance, extending target to reach number of platforms and ability to mix Xamarin.Forms with native mobile apps wherever it makes sense.
+Between the improvement in performance, extending the target to reach a number of platforms, and ability to mix Xamarin.Forms with native mobile apps wherever it makes sense.
 It is a good time to be a Xamarin developer.